AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-12-07-psr-6-has-serious-problems.markdown

 The exception system in PHP was **designed to be extended**.
 The issue here is that there is no guarantee that a class implementing the **InvalidArgumentException** interface defined by the proposal will also extend the root **InvalidArgumentException** class defined by PHP.

-This leads to the ridiculous situation where the following situation is not only plausible, but completely in agreement with the specification:
+This leads to the following ridiculous situation which is not only plausible, but completely in agreement with the specification:

 {% highlight php startinline=true %}
 if (